Louvre Come Back to Me!

 Louvre Come Back to Me! is a 1962 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
-The short was released on August 18, 1962, and stars Pepé Le Pew in his last cartoon of the "classic" Warner Bros. animation age.
+The short was released on August 18, 1962, and stars Pepé Le Pew and Penelope Pussycat in their last cartoon of the "classic" Warner Bros. animation age.

 Plot

-In Paris, Pepé is strolling and causing a disturbance with his fumes.
+In Paris, Pepé Le Pew is strolling and causing a disturbance with his fumes.
 At one point Penelope Pussycat is walking with a ginger cat and Pepé's stink causes the ginger cat to faint and Penelope to spring into the air in shock, her back making contact with a fresh white-painted flagpole before she falls right into Pepé's arms.
 As Pepé introduces himself, Penelope scurries away.

 Pepé chases Penelope into the Louvre, with the ginger cat following.
 Pepé's stench ruins a couple of sculptures (correcting one into the Venus de Milo) as well as thwarting the ginger cat's ambush attempt (who Pepé mistakes for a sculpture due to him turning white; the cat's teeth, whiskers, tail, and nose fall off, which, after briefly fleeing, he comes back to sweep up before slinking off again) and he terrifies Penelope in the sculpture gallery, even as he paints a picture of her ("Don't move, darling.
-I want to remember you just as you are."), she scurries away again and Pepé "accidentally" paints the dust cloud she left onto his picture ("Aw, shucks...
-You moved!").
+I want to remember you just as you are."), she scurries away again and Pepé "accidentally" paints the dust cloud she left onto his picture ("Aw, shucks...You moved!").

 The ginger cat then pumps himself with air in an attempt to simultaneously look strong and muscular and hold his breath while he confronts Pepé.
 Pepé plays along with the confrontation as a duel, miming a miss and a defeat.
 The ginger cat in the meantime slowly suffocates and finally, the air he fights very hard to hold in is forced out, launching himself into the Hall d'Armour and trapping himself in a suit of armor.
 Pepé wonders where everyone has gone to and after remarking that "War is fine, but love is better", he immediately picks up on where Penelope went.